Brookvale, New South Wales: Demographics

 The most common responses for religion in Brookvale were No Religion 41.7%, Catholic 23.6% and Anglican 7.9%.

 Commercial areas

 Brookvale has a fast-growing business community, and is a major industrial area.

-Westfield Warringah Mall (previously known as Warringah Mall) is a large indoor/outdoor shopping centre in the southern part of the suburb.
+Westfield Warringah Mall is a large indoor/outdoor shopping centre in the southern part of the suburb.

 A number of car dealerships and related vehicle services are located in Brookvale.
 Many printing and signage businesses are also located in Brookvale.
-Keolis Downer Northern Beaches's Brookvale Bus Depot is located on Pittwater Road.
+Keolis Northern Beaches's Brookvale Bus Depot is located on Pittwater Road.

 Sport and recreation

 Brookvale Oval is the home ground of the Manly-Warringah Sea Eagles National Rugby League team.
 Manly Leagues Club is located nearby.
 The land for Brookvale Oval was given to the people of Warringah for their recreational use in 1911 by Jane Try of Brookvale House.
 Known as "Fortress Brookvale" to Sea Eagles fans, the ground has a spectator capacity of 23,000 and includes the Jane Try Stand on the western side (this is where the change rooms and media facilities are located), the Fulton-Menzies stand at the southern end with "The Hill" on the east and north.
 Brookvale also has four television standard light towers to allow for night games.

 In 2014, the North Harbour Rays announced Brookvale Oval as their home ground for the inaugural National Rugby Championship season.

 1st Brookvale Scout group, formed in 1947, still meets at the scout hall in Winbourne Road.
 The group merged with 1st North Curl Curl in the early 2000s and is now known as Brookvale Curl Curl Scout Group.